Tilings of the Sphere by Congruent Pentagons II: Edge Combination $a^3b^2$: Classification of Tiling

-The same argument for $H=\delta^4$ can be used to prove that the tiling is the tiling is the pentagonal subdivision of the dodecahedron (and icosahedron), similar to that the argument for Case 1.2, $H=\alpha^4$ can be applied to Case 1.2, $H=\alpha^5$. \end{proof}
+We can similarly get AVC=$\{\alpha^3,\beta^2\delta,\delta^5\}$.
+Then the same argument for $H=\delta^4$ can be used to prove that the tiling is the pentagonal subdivision of the icosahedron.
+This is similar to that the argument for Case 1.2, $H=\alpha^4$ can be applied to Case 1.2, $H=\alpha^5$.